SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/cloud-remote-access.html.md

 To establish a connection to a remote operating panel, a “Read” permission for "Remote access" is sufficient.

-For more information on permissions, refer to the [*Administration Guide*](https://www.cumulocity.com/guides/users-guide/administration/#users).
+For more information on permissions, refer to the [Administration Guide](/guides/users-guide/administration/#managing-permissions).

 The VNC connection via a gateway to a remote VNC server can fail because of network problems.
 In this case you need to contact your network administrator.